afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ![11-AdvancedQueryBody][17]

-Then when I run the query, I see a successfully filtered set of results.
+Then when I run the query, I see only the filtered set of results.

 ![12-AdvancedQueryResults][18]